 People trying to lose weight also may be working through other habits, including eating out of boredom.
 In those situations, it can help to try a deep breathing exercise or choose an alternative activity such as reading a book or taking a walk.

 Santiago offers these suggestions for how family and friends can help loved ones who want to maintain healthier eating habits:

 - Model good eating habits by serving healthy snacks and meals.

 - Talk with them and listen to why they want to make lifestyle changes.
 What’s important to them?

 - Invite them to join you in a physical activity such as a walk or bike ride.

-- Cook with them to learn more about healthy foods and healthy ways of cooking/eating.
+- Cook with them to help learn more about healthy foods, cooking methods and eating habits.

 - Compliment their progress.